 Figure 6.
-Legend - Northern Nonacid Wet Floodplain
+Legend - Northern Moderately Wet Alluvial Flat

-State 1 Bottomland Hardwood Forest
+State 1 Moderately Wet Bottomland Forest

 The pre-settlement plant community of this ecological site was largely removed more than 100 years ago, and there are no extant examples of that community.
-Following decades of land-use impacts, the plant community that returned in areas include several species of broad-leaved deciduous trees commonly referred to as bottomland hardwoods.
-Vegetation associated with this site exhibits signs of soil wetness compared to the better drained positions on the alluvial fans, terraces, and floodplains.
-Species that occur on the drier natural levees, flats, and the upland drainageways of the Loess Hills (e.g., American beech, white oak, tuliptree, and walnut) have dropped out and are replaced by species more tolerant of hydric conditions.
-Given the nonacid soils and the close proximity to the broad floodplains of the Southern Mississippi River Alluvium (MLRA 131A), community composition of this site may be more similar to the nonacid, somewhat poorly drained soils of that MLRA than to the acid alluvial counterpart elsewhere in MLRA 134.
+Following decades of land-use impacts, the plant community that returned in areas initially set aside for protection include several species of broad-leaved trees commonly referred to as bottomland hardwoods.
+Vegetation associated with this site exhibits signs of increasing soil wetness compared to the better drained areas of the floodplain.
+Species that may occur on the drier flats (e.g., American beech, white oak, tuliptree) generally begin to drop out or their abundance decreased.
+A shift toward species more tolerant of wet conditions (or increased anaerobic conditions) typically occurs.

-Community 1.1 Mixed-species Wet Bottomland Hardwoods
+Community 1.1 Mixed Species Moderately Wet Bottomland Hardwoods

 This community phase represents the successional stage, composition, and structural complexity of stands supporting perceived reference conditions.
-Today, this community is representative of maturing stands (i.e., late development).
+Today, this community is representative of maturing stands (late development) occurring within floodplain environments that are connected to naturally meandering streams (i.e., non-channelized and non-leveed).
 Overstory composition of this site may vary due to local conditions.
-Where soils are a little drier and conditions more conducive, tree species may consist of eastern cottonwood, sweetgum, American sycamore, shellbark hickory, pecan, sugarberry, green ash, American elm, water oak, willow oak, Nuttall oak, persimmon, and an understory component of American hornbeam, pawpaw, and cane.
+Where soils are a little drier and conditions more conducive, tree species may consist of swamp chestnut oak, water oak, willow oak, cherrybark oak, Nuttall oak, Shumard's oak, sweetgum, American sycamore, hickory, sugarberry, green ash, American elm, red maple, and an understory component of American hornbeam and cane.
 This pattern may shift where water remains on a local area for longer periods.
-Species having a greater presence under local, wetter conditions may include overcup oak, pin oak, Drummond's maple, and silver maple.
-To the north in western Kentucky, swamp white oak is a component of the community.
-Within larger canopy gaps, black willow may colonize and proliferate larger forest openings.
-Typical wetland herbaceous species of the site include lizard's tail, Virginia dayflower, swamp dock, and several species of sedges.
-The rare, obligate wetland short-stemmed iris has been found on the soils of this site.
+Species having a greater presence under local, wetter conditions may include overcup oak, water hickory, water tupelo, bald cypress, and water elm.
+The latter suite of species are more indicative of "wet" alluvial flats, which occur as inclusions on broader floodplains of this site.